michalc/aiodnsresolver/README.md

 By default logging is through children of the logger named `aiodnsresolver`, and all messages from resolving are output prefixed with `[<domain-name>,<record-type>]`.

-This can be customised by passing a function that returns a `Logger` to `Resolver`
+This can be customised by passing a function that returns a `Logger` to `Resolver`,

 ```python
 import logging